fly-apps/dockerfile-rails/README.md

 ## Testing

+A single invocation of `rake test:all` will run all of the tests defined.  dockerfile-rails has are three types of tests:

+  * `rake test:rubocop` runs [rubocop](https://github.com/rubocop/rubocop) using the same options as the Rails codebase.
+  * `rake test:system` creates a new esbuild application, generates a dockerfile, builds and runs it.
+As this is time consuming, only one application is tested this way at this time, and a `--javascript` example was selected as it exercises a large portion of the features.
+  * `rake test` runs integration tests, as described below

-The current testing strategy is to run `rails new` and `generate dockerfile` with various configurations and compare the generated artifacts with expected results.  `ARG` values in `Dockerfiles` are masked before comparison.
+The current integration testing strategy is to run `rails new` and `generate dockerfile` with various configurations and compare the generated artifacts with expected results.  `ARG` values in `Dockerfiles` are masked before comparison.

-Running all tests, or even a single individual test can be done as follows:
+Running all integration tests, or even a single individual test can be done as follows:

 ```
 rake test